em0227/WarGame/README.md

 ## How to Play Instructions

 The game is LIVE on heroku!
-You can simply go to [HERE](https://war-game-emily.herokuapp.com/), click the button ‘Play’ and two simulated players will start playing.
+You can simply go to <a href="https://war-game-emily.herokuapp.com/" target="_blank">HERE</a>, then click the button ‘Play’ and two simulated players will start playing.

 If you wish to see what the development mode looks like, you can follow the steps: